Updated April 2026 · USAspending.gov data

 Who is the largest government contractor?

-Optum Public Sector Solutions, Inc. is the largest federal contractor with $20.1B in total obligations in FY2024.
+Optum Public Sector Solutions, Inc. is the largest federal contractor with $20.1B in FY2024 obligations across 25 contracts.
+The next four — Lockheed Martin Corporation, Mckesson Corporation, The Boeing Company, Electric Boat Corporation — round out the top five.

 How much does the government spend on contractors?

-The federal government obligated $525.3B to contractors in FY2024.
-This includes goods, services, research, and construction across all federal agencies.
+The federal government obligated $529.6B to contractors in FY2024.
+That covers goods, services, research, and construction across every federal agency.
+The top 5 contractors alone capture roughly 11.9% of that total.

 Where does federal contractor data come from?

-All federal contractor data comes from USASpending.gov, the official source for federal spending data mandated by the DATA Act.
-The data includes every contract, grant, and financial assistance award above the micro-purchase threshold ($10,000).
+All federal contractor data comes from USAspending.gov, the official source for federal spending data mandated by the DATA Act of 2014.
+The data covers every contract, grant, and financial assistance award above the micro-purchase threshold ($10,000).
+Vendor identity is reconciled to SAM.gov Unique Entity ID registrations.